Boostrix vaccine (Tdap vaccine)

 The boosters are needed to maintain the long term immunity as after many years the immunity may wane.
 The aluminium in the vaccine acts as adsorbent and it helps the immune system to recognize the antigens more effectively.

 Aluminium increases the efficacy of the vaccine.
 Additionally in presence of pertussis antigens immunity is developed against diphtheria and tetanus more efficiently.

 Safety of Boostrix vaccine with other drugs:

-- As this is killed vaccine it is safe to give the vaccine with most of the other medicines and other vaccine.
+- As this is a killed vaccine it is safe to give the vaccine with most of the other medicines and other vaccines.

 - It is safe if given with other vaccines like MMR, measles and pneumococcal vaccines.

-- The vaccine if given with other vaccines should not be mixed in same syringe it should be given separately and at separate site.
+- The vaccine, if given with other vaccines should not be mixed in the same syringe; it should be given separately and at a separate site.